Toutouwai/ImageHotspots/README.md

 # Image Hotspots

 Allows a Repeater field to be used to define hotspots on an image.
-Being able to add multiple fields of any type to the Repeater provides a lot of flexibility for the information you can store for a hotspot.
+Being able to add multiple fields of any type to the Repeater provides flexibility for the information you can store for a hotspot.

 ![Image Hotspots](https://github.com/user-attachments/assets/636d79e9-1883-4860-96ac-5dee466f270f)